wapxmas/wapxmas.github.io/_posts/2018-6-28-C#-modbus-rtu.md

 WinApi.TimeEndPeriod(1);
 {% endhighlight %}

-Also, you can check the timer resolution of your environment via [ClockRes](https://docs.microsoft.com/en-us/sysinternals/downloads/clockres).
+Also, you can check the settings of your environment timer resolution via [ClockRes](https://docs.microsoft.com/en-us/sysinternals/downloads/clockres).